 I never would have imagined that after almost three years sober my addiction could come back to haunt me.
 But I did.
 In May of this year, I gave birth a sweet baby girl; my first

 When I got pregnant, the doctors switched my medication to Subutex because it was “safer” for the baby.
-They told me that most babies born addicted to this drug are in and out of the NICU in approximately 14 days.
+They told me that most babies born dependent are in and out of the NICU in approximately 14 days.
 I believed them.
 I had no reasons or evidence to doubt them.
 My poor girl was not as lucky as “most babies,” however.
 She was in the NICU for a full 35 days.

 For 35 long days I watched my daughter suffer.
 She suffered more than I ever suffered.
 She is stronger than I will ever be.